dominodatalab/reference-project-customqa/README.md

 * [Select_Global_Value_Fund.pdf](Select_Global_Value_Fund.pdf) : A report that can be used as an example for the flow that has been described above in case you want to compute embeddings on a fresh document

+* [Solution_Overview.pdf](Solution_Overview.pdf) : A diagram that depicts the different components and the flow of information between them

 ## Setup instructions

 This project requires the following [compute environments](https://docs.dominodatalab.com/en/latest/user_guide/f51038/environments/) to be present: